To: Homeowners and Residents

 - Do not place items on or against the fence.

-The District is replacing existing concrete panel fences along the major roadways that serve as a public amenity to the Telfair Community.
-While the District and the Telfair Community Association will be responsible for the long-term maintenance of the fences following the expiration of the warranty period, we need everyone to do your part to keep the new fences in great shape.
+While the District and the Telfair Community Association will be responsible for the long-term maintenance of the fences following the expiration of the warranty period, we need everyone to do their part to keep the new fences in great shape.
 If the fences are damaged by items located within a homeowner’s backyard or by the actions of a homeowner, the cost to repair the fences may not be covered by the warranty.
 In these situations, the District will look to the individual homeowner to cover the cost of repair or replacement of the fence.

-If you have any questions regarding your new fence (whether installed or scheduled for installation), please contact Flavia Valle at (832) 678-4547 or email@example.com.
+If you have a brick or concrete panel fence, and you have any questions, please contact Flavia Valle at (832) 478-9344 or firstname.lastname@example.org.

-We want to thank you for your patience and cooperation as we work to complete Phase I of this project as quickly as possible.
-We hope to do future phases each year until the project is complete.
+We want to thank you for your patience and cooperation as we work to complete Phase II of this project as quickly as possible.

 Board of Directors